 I’m a massive fan of Etihad Airways Premium Products, and am lucky enough to have travelled with them a lot.
 The Etihad First Class Lounge Abu Dhabi is also excellent.
 This is a First Class lounge that does everything it’s supposed to, and a little bit more.
 Ala carte dining, complimentary spa treatments and premium alcohol are all offered here.

 I found everything to be of high quality.
-This is a great place to kick back for a few hours before your flight.
+It's a great place to kick back for a few hours before your flight.

 The Etihad First Class Lounge isn’t large, but it packs a lot in!
 It consists of